 In fiscal year 2019, Metropolitan disbursed a total of \$41.5 million to DWR for preconstruction planning costs of the CWF in accordance with the advance funding agreement entered into in August 2018.
-The \$41.5 million was Metropolitan's share (31 percent) of the funding and DWR intends to refund Metropolitan for funds advanced through this agreement through bond financing actions.
-However, as a result of the shift to a single tunnel project and DWR's withdrawal of approval of the CWF Project as well as the rescission of other permitting applications, see Note 6(b), Metropolitan requested, on June 27, 2019, that DWR return its contributions that had not been spent as of May 2, 2019.
+The \$41.5 million was Metropolitan's share (31 percent) of the funding.
+DWR intends to refund Metropolitan for funds advanced through this agreement through bond financing actions.
+However, as a result of DWR's rescinding its approval of the CWF Project as well as the rescission of other permitting applications, see Note 6(b), Metropolitan requested, on June 27, 2019, that DWR return its contributions that had not been spent as of May 2, 2019.
 DWR returned \$34.0 million of unspent funds and \$0.5 million of interest to Metropolitan in fiscal year 2020.
-Total advanced funds at September 30, 2023 and 2022 were \$7.5 million.
+Metropolitan's final share of the planning and pre-construction costs under California WaterFix was \$7.5 million.